deep-outcome/tries/poetrie/README.md

 ##### handy use case

-Thinking about what could be good rhyming with word of choise, simple try search for that suffix directly.
+Thinking about what could be good rhyming with word of choice, simple try search for that suffix directly.
 Let say, having _"lyrics"_ as word without match, thinking it should rhyme with something ending with _"ynx"_.

 ```rust
 let mut poetrie = Poetrie::new();